-If you are into professional Olympic lifts or CrossFit training then you surely require a high quality Olympic barbell that is equipped with a right whip and high quality spinning sleeves.
+If you are into professional Olympic lifts then you surely require a high-quality Olympic barbell that is equipped with the right whip and high-quality spinning sleeves.

-Olympic and CrossFit lifts involve push and pull movement in a single movement that challenges the wrist to go through extreme stress.
+Olympic lifting involves push and pulls movement in a single movement that challenges the wrist to go through extreme stress.